-- I would like a DNS services that does not record where I browse, so that I am less easily tracked and profiled by corporate interests or nascent police states.
-One way to fix this is with a VPN, but if I don’t want that overhead, I can also encrypt my DNS queries with the right DNS server.
+- I might like a DNS services that does not record where I browse, so that I am less easily tracked and profiled by corporate interest or nascent police states etc. One way to fix this is with a VPN, but if I don’t want that overhead, I can also specifically encrypt my DNS queries to a supported DNS server.

-- I would like a DNS server that does not spoof sites.
-For example, when I work in Indonesia if I try to visit videos from vimeo, I cannot without DNS hacks because otherwise I am redirected to a site which tells me that vimeo is pornographic (!).
-In China I understand this is one way they enforce the great firewall.
-One way around this is DNSSEC, which is a verified DNS standard which is somewhat painful to set up.
+- I might like a DNS server that does not spoof sites.
+For example, when I work in Indonesia if I try to visit videos from vimeo, I cannot do so without DNS hacks because otherwise I am redirected to a site which tells me that vimeo is pornographic (!).
+In China I understand this tactic is one way they enforce the great firewall.
+One way around this is DNSSEC, which does guarantee authenticity.

-- I would like a DNS service that is deliberately broken and will simply not work for malevolent sites such as malware distributors and advertisers, because filtering this myself is becoming difficult with some browsers.
-Some people maintain their own blocklists, but I am happy to entrust a third party DNS provider with this power if they seem trustworthy.
+- Contrariwaise, I might like a DNS service that is deliberately broken and will simply not work for malevolent sites such as malware distributors and advertisers, because filtering this myself is becoming difficult with some browsers.
+Some people maintain their own blocklists, but I am sometimes happy to entrust a third party DNS provider with this power if they seem trustworthy.

 Alternate DNS servers

 There are fancy DNS servers operated by e.g. Cloudflare and Adguard which offer value added features such as censoring advertisers (and optionally “family unfriendly” content) by simply not resolving them and DNS-over-TLS.

 Cloudflare is American and has enabled Nazi speech.
 Adguard operate in a Russian jurisdiction.
 What that says about the risk and benefit profiles of these organisations I leave you to decide for yourself.

 Cisco’s opendns will do ad blocking, but not TLS-compatible.